Let me guess.

-There are thousands of social sharing apps out there.
-It’s very likely that a link clicked in one of these apps will not have Referrer set.
-Adding UTM parameters to any URLs you share is a good way to make sure you know where these clicks are coming from.
+There are thousands of social sharing apps out there, which means needing UTM parameters in social media marketing.
+A link likely clicked in one of these apps will not have Referrer set.
+Adding UTM parameters to your URLs will help you in various ways such as tracking clicks and traffic for your ads on Facebook or your online store.

 You should always track your paid campaigns with UTM parameters.
 You should do this even if your ad vendor provides you a dashboard.
 There are at least two reasons for this:

 - You cannot see the conversions on their dashboard.
 Even if they have a way, you will have to integrate their code on your website to see the conversion data.

 - Using UTM parameters helps you see the performance of your paid campaigns in Google Analytics.
 You can then compare it with other paid campaigns, and even with other types like email and social campaigns.

 The only exception to this is Google Adwords, which allows you to link your account to Google Analytics.
 The performance data is automatically transferred from your Adwords account to your Analytics account.